DavidOrchard/todo-jersey/README.md

 *** MongoDB ***

 Reasonable.
 My complaints are about inability to easily convert JSON or annotated POJOs to BSON.
 I would have thought it would be incredibly common to do that, but I had to write a Todo2DBObject and DBObject2Todo converters.
 That's frankly awful to have to manually edit 2 functions every time an attribute is added/changed/deleted on the type.
+And I don't want to have to convert my type into a Map to use the new DBObject(Map) constructor.

 *** Twilio ***